PaulHancock/MWA-fast-image-transients/README.md

 # A semi-automated pipeline for the reduction of MWA data

 The goal of this pipeline is to reduce the data observed as part of the fast follow up triggers.

-The pipeline is written for the Pawsey-Galaxy system.
+The pipeline is written for the Pawsey-Galaxy system which uses a SLURM job scheduler.

+## Credits
+Please credit Paul Hancock and Gemma Anderson if you use this code, or incorporate it into your own workflow, as per the [licence](LICENCE.md).
+Please acknowledge the use of this code by citing this repository, and until we have a publication accepted on this work, we request that we be added as co-authors on papers that rely on this code.

 ## Structure
 - bin: executable files and template scripts